isomerpages/moe-woodlandsringsec/pages/Secondary 1 Registration 2025.md

 acceptance form will be sent to parents via Parents Gateway.
 Please complete your registration on the day your child/ward receives his/her secondary school posting result.</p>
-<p>Parents Gateway is currently experiencing downtime.
-A message will be
-sent to parents via Parents Gateway once it is up with the following details.</p>
 <hr>
 <h3><strong>Purchase of Books and Uniform</strong></h3>
 <p>To avoid a long waiting time, it is strongly recommended that you purchase